hillaryychan/COMP3231/notes/03_Concurrency-and-Synchronisation.md

 This solution is simple (easy to show it's correct) and available at a user-level to any number of processors and to implement any number of lock variables.
 However because it loops to check whether it can access the critical region, it **busy waits** or **spin locks**.
 This consumes CPU and starvation is possible when a process leaves its critical region and more than one process is waiting.

 A possible solution to the busy-wait problem is by sleeping and waking up the thread/process.
-The idea is that when the process is waiting for an event, it calls sleep to block instead of busy waiting.
-When the event happens, the even generator (another process) calls wakeup to unblock the sleeping process/thread.
+The idea is that when the process is waiting for an event, it calls sleep on the process to block it instead of busy waiting.
+When the event happens, the event generator (another process) calls wakeup to unblock the sleeping process/thread.
 Waking a ready/running process has no effect.

 ## The Producer-Consumer Problem